heddendorp/section-app-client/legacy-app/README.md

   - Allow users to create QR-codes that will speed up registration
 - Platform support will be a terrible mix of **mobile only** for students and **desktop only** for administrative features, this will be resolved with a more responsive approach later on

-### MVP 2
+### MVP 2 _(planned by october 2019)_

 After internal testing of MVP 1 there will be an MVP 2 that describes the needed features for migrating to the new system and running events on it, the tasks will be defined while MVP 1 is used

-### V 1
+### V 1 _(until february 2020)_

 In V 1 the first non essential but highly useful features will be shipped

 - Attendance keeping on events
-- Option to diaply external events in the calendar
+- Option to display external events in the calendar
 - Event related information sharing (such as links to shared photo albums and meeting points)
 - Reminders and information emails
 - Waitinglist option for very popular events

 ### V 1.1

-V 1.1 will further expand the feutaureset of the app based on identified needs in V 1
+V 1.1 will further expand the featureset of the app based on identified needs in V 1

+## Development

+### Local setup

+1. Make sure you have both the angular cli, yarn and node installed on your machine
+1. Clone the repository, open a command line in the folder and run `yarn`
+1. You can start the development server by running `yarn start` now

 ## Tech things _(lifted from internal docs)_

-### Platform: Web
+### Platform: `Web`

 I propose a web-app that can me used on PCs for registration, on the tutor phones and participant phones for info and attendance.
 Allowing for no-install use and easy updates, but currently has no support for iOS push notifications.